 Western Cape pupils excelled in the mathematics field, recording a pass rate of 73.7% and also delivered the second-highest physical science pass rate nationally, recording an 80.6%.

-In Hout Bay, for the first time since opening their doors in 2013, Silikamva High School produced a 100% pass rate, continuing their rapid improvement with a steady incline since 2023, when they produced a 93.3% pass rate, followed by a 94.4% in 2024.
+In Hout Bay, for the first time since opening its doors in 2013, Silikamva High School achieved a 100% pass rate, continuing its rapid improvement since 2023, when it produced a 93.3% pass rate, followed by a 94.4% in 2024.

 Silikamva High School is a Quintile 3 no-fee school and struggled in the past with its results.
-In 2019, they produced a pass rate of just 40.4%.
+In 2019, they achieved a pass rate of just 40.4%.

 Silikamva High School principal, Siphathisiwe Nkahla-Nkohla, was delighted with the results and commended the teachers and pupils for their efforts.